 You can start earning money by purchasing real estate while doing nothing noteworthy.
 If you own rental properties, you receive a steady monthly income, whether you actively manage the property or have employed others.

-Entrepreneurs in other forms of real estate investing like REITs, crowdfunding, and USPC don’t even have to worry about property management.
+Investors in other forms of real estate investing like REITs, crowdfunding, and USPC don’t even have to worry about property management.

 8. It allows you to build wealth and equity

 Paying off a mortgage gives you access to the equity in your property, which is an asset that contributes to your net worth.
 Real estate acts like a store of wealth, allowing you to grow your wealth by accumulating equity you can use as leverage against future property purchases.